JCkang23/ios101-project6-tumblr-starter/README.md

 Submitted by: **Josue Cikanga**

 **Tumblr** is an app that displays images in rows - each image with a short description.
-Clicking in each row leads to a storyline of the specific row.
+Clicking on each row leads to a storyline of the specific row.

 Time spent: **12** hours spent in total